inBeat/inbeat-website/content/top-influencers/tiktok/barbers/canada/_index.md

 ---
-title: Top 10 Barbers TikTok Influencers In Canada In 2023
+title: Top 10 Barbers TikTok Influencers In Canada In 2024
 description: >-
-  Find top barbers TikTok influencers in Canada in 2023.
+  Find top barbers TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #barber #foryou #duet.
 platform: TikTok
 hits: 51
-text_top: Identify the best TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our database aggregates 51 TikTok influencers like this in Canada for you to work with.
+text_bottom: Our platform has 51 TikTok influencers like this in Canada for you to pitch.
 profiles:
   - username: "tri__barber"
     fullname: >-